 The following question was submitted to John Roska, an attorney/writer whose weekly newspaper column, "Q&A: The Law," runs in the St. Louis Post-Dispatch (Illinois Edition) and the Champaign News Gazette.

-How long is the school day supposed to be?
-It seems like kids have many days off and half-days, are there any regulations regarding these?
-Also, is there any requirement about when the school year must begin and end?
+How long must the school day be?
+It seems like kids have many days and half-days off.
+Are there any rules about this?
+Are there rules about the length of the school year?

-The legal minimum for an Illinois public school year is 176 days of “pupil attendance.”
-If a school doesn’t meet that minimum, they lose 1/176th (.56818%) of their state funding for each day they fall short.
+An Illinois public school year is 176 days of “pupil attendance.”
+Schools that do not meet the minimum lose 1/176th (.56818%) of their state funding for each day they fall short.

 Certain short days can also count as full days.
-The first and last days of school, for example, automatically count as full days, regardless of their length.
-The “first day of pupil instruction”—which apparently can be different from the first day of school—can also count as a full day, even if it is short.
+For example, the first and last days of school count as full days if they are short.
+The first day of teaching can also count as a full day.

-The School Code permits a maximum of 4 full day “teacher institutes” during the school year, which kids get off.
-Those don’t count as pupil attendance days.
-Those 4 extra days, along with an allowance for 5 inclement weather days, turns the 176 days of pupil attendance into the required school term of 185 days.
+IL School Code allows up to 4 full day “teacher institutes” during the school year.
+Kids get these days off.
+They do not count as pupil attendance days.
+Those 4 days, plus 5 emergency days, and 176 days of attendance make the full school term of 185 days.

-That 185 day term could begin and end any time, although the School Code hints that late August to early June is standard.
+The 185 day term may begin and end any time.
+Though, the School Code suggests late August to early June is standard.

-Illinois first dictated the length of the school year in 1883, when school attendance became mandatory.
-Then, all 8 to 14 year olds had to attend school at least 12 weeks per year.
-Most schools apparently exceeded that minimum, so most kids didn’t really run free 9 months a year.
-Today, however, the minimum school year length has effectively become the maximum.
-Few, if any, schools keep going once they have logged their 176 days.
+Illinois first decided on the length of the school year in 1883.
+This was when school became mandatory.
+Then, all 8 to 14-year-olds had to attend school for 12 weeks per year.
+Most schools went longer.
+They did not want kids running free 9 months a year.
+Today, the minimum school year length has become the maximum.
+Very few schools keep going once they have get to 176 days.